Mortgage Well

 How this calculator works

-With a recast, you make a lump-sum principal payment and your servicer re-amortizes the remaining balance over the same rate and remaining term.
-Your monthly payment drops, but you still owe the same number of months unless you keep paying extra.
+With a recast, you make a lump-sum principal payment and your servicer re-amortizes the remaining balance over the same rate and the same remaining term.
+Your monthly payment drops, but you still owe the same number of months unless you keep paying extra voluntarily.
+Recasting is generally cheaper and simpler than refinancing because there's no new loan, no new appraisal, and no credit pull — but it doesn't change your rate.

 When to use this